Intel Arc A380 – Does it encode?!?

 Intel Arc A380 Plastics.

 This ultimately brings up an obvious thermo-dynamic engineering problem with this card.
-Which is the plastics really serve no purpose and in fact traps heat in the graphics card.
+The plastics serve no purpose and trap heat in the graphics card.
 It doesn't blow out the side vent of the graphics card as it's not a squirrel box fan nor is there any closure around the card to force the air down a particular path.
 The only real useful aspect of the plastics is the lip around the fan blades to direct airflow.
 THAT'S IT!!!!

 Blogger misinformation.

-This hits a little close to home when people blog about a product and they either said the exact same thing I could've gotten off of the Intel PR page.
+This hits a little close to home when people blog about a product and say the same thing we could've gotten off the Intel PR page.
 Or if their article sounds like it was ChatGPT generated and rubber-stamped by some asshat looking for SEO content.
 Of course, this is why search engines such as Google/Bing are becoming irrelevant.
 When you ask a specific question about an application working with hardware you end up with pages of fluff pieces.
 Fuck, you're better off searching the pits of Reddit at this stage.

 But what is worse than that?
 Answer: It's when they lie about a product in some pathetic attempt to upsell end-users to the latest model.